Teun/SnappetChallenge/README.md

 ## Notes

-No exception handling or validation has been implemented, time restraints.
+* No exception handling or validation has been implemented, time restraints.
+* Open the solution in VS 2015 , make sure you run as admin.